Early Detection & Intervention

 Who should attend:

 Pediatric providers who want to improve outcomes for high risk infants through early cerebral palsy diagnosis and intervention in a multidisciplinary setting including: Pediatricians, Family Practitioners, Neonatologists, Neurologists, OTs, PTs.
-Business Managers, Nurses, Nurse Practitioners, Researchers and Trainees.
+Nurses, Nurse Practitioers, Researchers and Trainees.

 1. To disseminate best evidence on new developments in early detection and interventions for Cerebral Palsy.
 Including: applied and translational sciences, prevention, diagnosis, treatment, and technology.